LabIA-UFBA/Multiple-Myeloma-Dataset/README.md

 <center><img src="figures/boundingboxes.png" width=500px/></center>

-Here you will find all codes, models, and data used in the manuscript “Enhancing Diagnostic Accuracy of Multiple Myeloma through ML-Driven Analysis of Hematological Slides: New dataset and identification model to support hematologists” (Journal, 2024).
+Here you will find all codes, models, and data used in the manuscript:

+> ANDRADE, Caio LB et al. Enhancing diagnostic accuracy of multiple myeloma through ML-driven analysis of hematological slides: new dataset and identification model to support hematologists.
+Scientific Reports, v.
+14, n.
+1, p.
+11176, 2024.
 URL: (https://www.nature.com/articles/s41598-024-61420-9).

 The organization of this repository is: